VPOUR/VPOUR/README.md

 $ {shell@manu254rce} -> _
 ```
-# Hi, I’m @Manu254rce.
+# Supp...

 - ⚡ I’m interested in many aspects of programming because life is short and
      Miss Universe beauty contests marginalize interstellar minorities
-- 🖥️ The goal is to be at the nexus of Computer engineerin and Scientific research
+- 🖥️ The goal is to be at the nexus of Computer engineering and Scientific research
 - 🪐 I also do art, animation and memes...
-DON'T JUDGE ME!!!

 ## My Skills